Avoxel284/barbara/README.md

 ## Examples

 Note: Barbara must be authenticated before use!
-Authentication can be done very easily:
+Authentication can be performed like below:

 ```js
 const barbara = require("barbara-music");